Team-Nando/Tutorial-DERHostingCapacity-0-dss_python/README.md

 ## Run Part 0

 Make sure you have installed Anaconda, the dss_python module, etc. as specified above.
 Otherwise, you will not be able to go through the tutorial.
+To guarantee that you have all the necessary packages you can also run the  **`requirements.txt`** file using  **`pip install -r requirements.txt`** on the Anaconda prompt.

 1. Download all the files using the green **`<> Code`** button at the top right.
    - You will get a ZIP file with a folder that contains all the files.